 - 165. Any information, which is not in the public domain, and which is disclosed to any person by any representative of the FRC pursuant to this AEP, shall be kept confidential subject to Rule 166. - 166.
-Information which is not in the public domain, and which is disclosed to any person by any representative of the FRC pursuant to this AEP, may only be disclosed: - (a) to that person's legal representatives; - (b) for the purposes of a Hearing; - (c) with the prior written consent of Executive Counsel;

-- (d) to the extent required by law; or - (e) to any other person to whom disclosure is necessary for the purposes of obtaining evidence, information or assistance in connection with the investigation or Enforcement Action subject to that person undertaking to keep the information confidential.
+Information which is not in the public domain, and which is disclosed to any person may only be disclosed by any representative of the FRC pursuant to this AEP, may only be disclosed: - (a) to that person's professional advisers legal representatives; - (b) for the purposes of a Hearing; - (c) with the prior written consent of Executive Counsel; or - (d) to the extent required by law; or - (e) to any other person to whom disclosure is necessary for the purposes of obtaining evidence, information or assistance in connection with the investigation or Enforcement Action subject to that person undertaking to keep the information confidential.